Why FORALL Statement With INDICES OF Bound Clause?

 SET SERVEROUTPUT ON; CREATE TABLE tut_78( mul_tab NUMBER(5) );

-In order to keep the demonstration simple and easy to understand we created a very simple table with name tut_78.
+In order to keep the demonstration easy we created a very simple table with name tut_78.
 This table has only one column mul_tab of NUMBER data type.

 DECLARE TYPE my_nested_table IS TABLE OF number; var_nt my_nested_table := my_nested_table (9,18,27,36,45,54,63,72,81,90); --Another variable for holding total number of record stored into the table tot_rec NUMBER; BEGIN var_nt.DELETE(3, 6); FORALL idx IN INDICES OF var_nt INSERT INTO tut_78 (mul_tab) VALUES (var_nt(idx)); SELECT COUNT (*) INTO tot_rec FROM tut_78; DBMS_OUTPUT.PUT_LINE ('Total records inserted are '||tot_rec); END; /

-Although you can find the detailed explanation of the above code in the video tutorial but still let’s have a quick explanation here also.
+You can find the detailed explanation of the above code in the video tutorial.
+But still let’s have a quick explanation here also.

 Declaration section of the above PL/SQL Block

-Here in this section we first created a nested table with the name ‘my_nested_table’ which is holding the data of NUMBER datatype.
-Then we declared its collection variable ‘var_nt’ using which we initialized the first 10 indexes by storing 10 numeric elements into our collection.
+Here in this section we first created a nested table with the name ‘my_nested_table’.
+It is holding the data of NUMBER datatype.
+Then we declared its collection variable ‘var_nt’.
+Using it we initialized the first 10 indexes by storing 10 numeric elements into our collection.

 Apart from Nested Table and its collection variable we also declared an extra variable ‘tot_rec’ of number datatype.
 This variable will be used for holding the total number of data that will be stored into the table.